 ZMT International Summer School in Senegal: Applications now open!

-With support from the Volkswagen Foundation, the Leibniz Center for Tropical Marine Ecology (ZMT) is organizing an international summer school on the “Ecology of Eastern Boundary Upwelling Systems (EBUS)”.
+With support from the Volkswagen Foundation, the Leibniz Centre for Tropical Marine Research (ZMT) is organizing an international summer school on the “Ecology of Eastern Boundary Upwelling Systems (EBUS)”.
 It is aimed at PhD candidates and postdocs from German and African universities.

 The six-day, English-language summer school will take place in Saint-Louis, Senegal, from April 25 to May 1.
 In addition to lectures by intentionally renowned experts on EBUS from Africa, Europe and the US, the summer school includes interactive workshops and sessions with a focus on cross-disciplinary discussions between participants.

 The different events will deal with physical, biogeochemical and ecological processes in the four major coastal upwelling areas in the ocean – the Benguela Current System, the Humboldt Current System, the California Current System, and the Canary Current System.